_ _

 The concept is simple.
 The execution is what matters.

-AARP’s 2021 research on lifelong learning found something revealing about intention versus action: 83% of adults aged 45 and older agree that keeping the brain active is vitally important [3].
-But belief doesn’t produce behavior.
-What produces behavior is a cue – something already baked into your day.
+AARP’s 2021 research on lifelong learning found something revealing about intention versus action: 83 percent of adults aged 45 and older agree that keeping the brain active is vitally important [3].
+But belief does not produce behavior.
+What produces behavior is a cue, something already baked into your day.

-Step 2: Match the learning format to the moment
+Component 2: Match the learning format to the moment {#energy-matching}

 | Energy level | Best formats | Examples |